Descanonge/neba/README.md

 The whole configuration can easily be documented directly inside the specification code, and this is re-used for the command-line help, automatically generated configuration files, and sphinx documentation with a custom autodoc extension.

 The submodule [`config.dask_config`](./src/data_assistant/config/dask_config.py) is a show-case of using this for the different parameters necessary when deploying Dask on a local cluster or on distributed machines using [dask-jobqueue](https://jobqueue.dask.org/en/latest/).
-It also provides some convenience start-up functions to get setup quickly.
+It also provides some convenience start-up functions to get setup quickly and easily scale or adapt distributed cluster.
+It also allows to use the same script for local or distributed clusters.

 ## Dataset management